“What’s in a Name?”Vintage Explained…

 Altaneve Labels, However, Are Not Vintage

 Vintage wines require new label printing and new U.S. label registration for each vintage year.
 Altaneve wines are too limited in production to justify such an expense.
-Instead, we stamp the vintage and bottling year of our wines on their foils as they are produced.
-In this way, we can have several years of our standardized, high-quality labels printed at once, registered only once per each type of wine (e.g. Altaneve Prosecco vs Altaneve Rosé), then stamped in accordance with the appropriate vintage and bottling year.
+Instead, we print the vintage and bottling year of our wines on our labels in vertical between the front and back label (see image: the first 4 digits are the year of the vintage, the next two digits are the year of the bottling, and the last two/three digits are the lot number during the bottling year).
+In this way, we can print several years of our high-quality labels at once, and register the wines only once per type of wine (e.g. Altaneve Z, DOCG, DOC and Rosé), and later, we stamp the vintage during bottling.

 How Long Does Prosecco Last?